rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

   * `ingredients`, for types and quantities relating to each ingredient addition in the recipe
     * *eg. hop, malt, yeast, hops*

-Here's an example of how those look, from a Brewtoad recipe for a Sierra Nevada Pale Ale clone:
+Here's an example of what recipe data we have available and how it looks.
+(These are from a real recipe, for Sierra Nevada Pale Ale clone from Brewtoad):

 ### `core`: recipe details